bhch/django-jsonform/docs/guide/upload.rst

 1. Base64 string - the file will be encoded as Base64 string and all the data will be kept within the JSON object.
-2. File url - the file will uploaded on the server and only the URL of the file will be kept in the JSON object.
+2. File url - the file will be uploaded on the server and only the URL of the file will be kept in the JSON object.